 Contact the department that is responsible for delivering the course.
 The program advisors will provide information about the process and the policy with respect to courses that are full.

 Make sure you understand how to calculate your GPA right from first year and on through your years at Laurier.
-If you find yourself in difficulty, Learning Services is designed to help you improve your academic performance.
+If you find yourself in difficulty, Centre for Student Success is designed to help you improve your academic performance.
 In addition your undergraduate program advisor is available to meet with you to discuss your issues.

 If you want an advisor to look over your graduation requirements for a specific program you are to meet with the undergraduate program advisor for that department.

 If you are doing a General BA/BSc with no designation, see the faculty advisor.

 You may find the Step by Step Guide to Graduation helpful for following the proper procedure.